 Cut taxes with early mortgage payment

-When shifting deductions doesn't payA word -- actually, three words -- of warning about accelerating some tax payments: alternative minimum tax.
+A word -- actually, three words -- of warning about accelerating some tax payments: alternative minimum tax.
 This parallel tax system was devised in 1969 to guarantee that wealthy filers paid their fair share to the IRS.
-But nowadays, literally millions of middle-class filers are finding the AMT applies to them.
+But millions of upper middle-class filers have found that this tax, referred to as the AMT, applies to them.

-And remember: While an early payment will give you 13 mortgage interest amounts to deduct this year, it means that the next tax year you'll only have 11 -- or 12 if you pay a little early next December, too.
+And remember: While an early payment will give you 13 mortgage interest amounts to deduct this year, it means that the next tax year you'll have only 11 -- or 12, if you pay a little early next December, too.
 So before you send off that check, make sure you really need the added tax deduction amount on this coming return.